Website icon Xpert.Digital

 The last mile

-Promote integration services in logistics
+Accelerating integration services in logistics

-Regional small parts warehouse (RKL)
+Regional small parts warehouses (RKL)

 After all the theoretical considerations, it actually already exists!
 Not in Germany and not in Europe.